-Loneliness, as compared to solitude, resulted in a 2 to 3 fold increase in one-year mortality.
-For social creatures like us, loneliness can detrimentally effect our health.
+Loneliness, as compared to solitude, resulted in a 2-to-3 fold increase in one-year mortality.
+For social creatures like us, loneliness can detrimentally affect our health.

 Of course, not all causes and manners of death are within our control.
 Nor should we be so preoccupied with them that we avoid living.
 But the National Safety Council's annual report proves to be an interesting read, given a 5.3% increase in preventable-injury-related deaths.